2893348004/OnlineStore/README.md

 First Project

 This project is myt very first Java project, initially wanted to do several mini (even smaller) projects but realized that they would likely be copies of x portion of this one.
-This was my first attempt at becoming more familiar with the Spring Framework in conjunction with Maven builds, Hibernate/JPA and the MVC architecture in a more hands on fashion.
+This was my first attempt at becoming more familiar with the Spring Framework/Spring Boot in conjunction with Maven builds, Hibernate/JPA and the MVC architecture in a more hands on fashion.